Overview of File History vs. Backup

 Backup and Restore: it enables users to create system image backups as well as file/folder backups.
 You are able to restore your system and personal data from the backups created earlier.
 It was first included in Windows Vista as the replacement of NTBackup.
 Removed on Windows 8.1, it is back on Windows 10.

-Now you have the basic understanding of File History and Backup and Restore.
-How to choose between the two tools?
+Now you have a basic understanding of backup tools.
+How to choose between them?
 You can learn the elaborate differences between File History and Backup from the next part.

 Windows File History vs. Backup in different aspects